WWE News: Jason Jordan gets married

 Jordon’s wife is the owner and stylist of NE Styles which is based in Florida.
 It's not sure how long Jordon and April have been seeing each other but what’s known is that the couple got engaged in December last year.

-Before Friday, Gable was the only Alpha to have found his Alpha Female and Jordan has now officially joined the club.
+Before Friday, Gable (married Kristi Betts in 2011) was the only Alpha to have found his Alpha Female and Jordan has now officially joined the club.

 What's next?